 To make thinning hair look fuller, try a new hairstyle that compliments and masks your thin spots.
 Applying volumizing mousse to your wet hair and letting dry overnight for a fuller appearance.
-Another trick is to blow dry your hair upside down for a full volume affect.
+Another trick is to blow dry your hair upside down for a full volume effect.

 If you want to stop thinning, then you must use a better shampoo.